ccornish/AlignComment/README.md

   "comment_align_column": 85,
 }

-The command uses a default key code of <CTRL + .>(adjacent to the comment toggle command key).
+The command uses a default key code of <CTRL + .> (adjacent to the toggle comment command key).
-The command can be added to the Main.sublime.menu if this has been customised using the following entry - a suggestion is under the Edit -> Comment children
+The command is added to the main menu under Edit -> Comment to appear after the toggle comment entries.

-{ "command": "align_comment", "caption": "Align or Add In-line Comment" }

 The command can be changed by adding a new entry to the Preferences -> Key Bindings - User sublime.keymap file and editing the key combination.